d0ugal/dm/_posts/009 - Making Django's signals asynchronous with Celery.markdown

 This almost works, however, in the kwargs signal recievers are passed an instance of django.display.dispatcher.Signal and this contains an instance of threading.Lock - an object that can't be pickled.
-This leads me the monkey patch that is shown towards the top which simple adds a __reduce__ method to the Signal class that alterns the pickle behaviour and only picked the provided_args.
+This leads me to the monkey patch that was shown at the start of this article which simply adds a __reduce__ method to the Signal class that alters the pickle behaviour and only pickles the provided_args property of the Signal instance.

 Incidently, you'll notice that I added ignore_result=True to each of the tasks.
 While this isn't required, its not generally standard practice for signals